Vaguery/pushforth-ruby/README.md

 - Maarten's nomenclature with the "pivot" operator is not used here.
 Maybe when we print stuff, but personally I find it confusing.
 - When an instruction would raise an exception (for example, division by 0), instead of failing silently it produces an `Error` object as a result (pushed to the appropriate stack).
 - the `i combinator` is called `:enlist`
+- as a rule, I've implemented any instruction that wants multiple strongly-typed arguments as able to "scroll forward" as a continuation form

 ## Sort of how it works